lkuchenb/MultiHLA/README.md

 		Place the FASTQ files as listed in your dataset sheet here.
     * `ref/`

-		Place the required human genome references here as described for each supported method.
+		Place or link the required human genome references here as described for each supported method, otherwise they will be automatically downloaded.
     * `trim/`

 		This is an output folder.
 It will be filled with adapter trimmed versions of the provided FASTQ files.